For the past three years, I have been working as a wine guide in Bordeaux taking wine lovers to hundreds of wineries in the region.

 The chateau offers an immersion into the history of Saint-Emilion.
 Kids love it, but be ready to walk in the dark underground.

 I recommend selecting the “Privilege Tour”, an extended wine tasting experience.
-You must taste these excellent examples of Merlot wines grown on limestone soils, made by the team of Chateau Villemaurine, and beautifully served on a terrace with views Saint-Emilion.
+You must taste these excellent examples of Merlot wines grown on limestone soils, made by the team of Chateau Villemaurine, and beautifully served on a terrace with views of Saint-Emilion.

 Why I love this chateau?
 Their hospitality is amazing, I must say, one of the best in Bordeaux.
 The experience is always in a private group and with a very engaging guide.